mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-contributors.md

 2. Fork this repository, then clone your fork onto your PC
 3. Open setup.bat in the root folder
 4. Click on 'Setup' (top left button)
-    * If asked, select your vanilla 1.4.3.6 Terraria.exe (must be vanilla) from steam.
-It is recommended to do a copy of both Terraria.exe and TerrariaServer.exe and renaming them Terraria_1.4.3.6.exe and TerrariaServer_1.4.3.6.exe, so that when steam updates, you can still keep working on tModLoader
+    * If asked, select your vanilla 1.4.4.9 Terraria.exe (must be vanilla) from steam.
+It is recommended to do a copy of both Terraria.exe and TerrariaServer.exe and renaming them Terraria_1.4.4.9.exe and TerrariaServer_1.4.4.9.exe, so that when steam updates, you can still keep working on tModLoader
-    * If you want to work on the 1.3 version of tModLoader, you need Terraria_1.3.5.3.exe and TerrariaServer_1.3.5.3.exe (Up to you to figure out how to get them)
+    * If you want to work on the 1.4.3 or 1.3 version of tModLoader, you need Terraria_1.4.3.6.exe and TerrariaServer_1.4.3.6.exe, or Terraria_1.3.5.3.exe and TerrariaServer_1.3.5.3.exe (Up to you to figure out how to get them)
 5. When decompilation is complete, verify that you have these folders:
     * src/decompiled/
     * src/Terraria/